Jane Castro: Recordings

 In May 2011 Jei recorded ‘Amame’, which was produced by Ralph Falcón on Nervous Records.
 According to the Miami New Times, Falcón and Oscar Gaetan “defined [the 90s] worldwide house sound” achieving seven consecutive number one singles on Billboard’sHot Dance Music/Club Play chart.
 It was released as a single for a year exclusively on vinyl to commemorate the 20-year anniversary of Murk Records and described as “homegrown Latin-flavored Miami house at its best”.

 ‘Amame’ has been remixed by numerous artists including Claude Monnet, Dyed Soundorom Downtown, Radio Slave, Noir and René Kristensen.
 It has also featured on numerous house and club albums and was used during the 2012 Miss World competition.

 Jei released ‘Enlevez-Moi’ with DJ Christian Falero on Sydney Blu's label, Blu Music in 2011.
 A remix of ‘Enlevez-Moi’ by Paul Thomas was featured on Sirius Radio and the UK's BBC Radio 1 and subsequently featured by Sydney Blu on Nervous Records.

 Jei released the solo single ‘Show Me The Money’ and produced by Giuseppe D. of Spy Music Group.
 The track was released on iTunes to coincide with her debut on U.S. reality TV show ‘Tough Love’.
 In 2013 the artist released the "Brave Myself" EP via O - Beat Entertainment.

-Also in 2013, Jei performed at the renowned International Dance Music Awards (IDMA) where ‘Amame’ (featuring Jei) was nominated in the category of Best House/Garage/Deep House Track.
+Jei performed at the renowned 2013 International Dance Music Awards (IDMA) where ‘Amame’ (featuring Jei) was nominated for Best House/Garage/Deep House Track.

 In 2014, Jei has released her first album Entitled - JEI.
 Produced by Oba Frank Lords with Songs Written by: Michael M, Jei, and Oba Frank Lords.